Taco Bell advertising goes for it with Ronald McDonald

-There is something different and better about the new Taco Bell commercials from Deutsch.
+There is something different and better about the new Taco Bell advertising campaign from Deutsch.
 Those of you that follow my blog know that pigs must be flying to hear me say something positive about anyone’s TV commercials.
 For the most part, advertising today is overpopulated with inside-out branding and self-serving drivel.
-But that can’t be said of the new Taco Bell campaign.
+But that can’t be said of the new Taco Bell advertising campaign.
 I did, however, believe the previous campaign was just garbage.

 For those of you who have not seen it, the agency found dozens of people who are actually named “Ronald McDonald.”
 And guess what?
 Each of them professes a love for particular Taco bell menu offerings.
 The commercial tells you that some very special people prefer their foods over you-know-who’s food, and they are none other than Ronald McDonald – and even a father and son grouping named Ronald and Ronald Jr.

 “The campaign works because it positions Taco Bell against the giant in QSR restaurants and does so with aplomb.
 They do it in ways in which I doubt anyone figured upon.”

 The campaign works because it positions Taco Bell against the giant in QSR restaurants and does so with aplomb.
 They do it in ways in which I doubt anyone figured upon.
 They do it with a BRAND message and not a product one.